-- Even though the film ended up winning her an Academy Award, Elizabeth Taylor never liked Butterfield 8 and only did the movie because it was required under her contract.
+- Even though the film ended up winning her an Academy Award (albeit due to a sympathy vote because she had nearly died of pneumonianote ), Elizabeth Taylor never liked Butterfield 8 and only did the movie because it was required under her contract.

-- The Cat in the Hat is an example due to Mike Myers and Bo Welch being forced under threat of a lawsuit to work on the movie.
+- The Cat in the Hat is an example due to Mike Myers and Bo Welch being forced under threat of a lawsuitnote to work on the movie.

-- Kelly Clarkson pretty much said this for the execrable From Justin to Kelly - "Two Words: contractually obligated!"
+- When Kelly Clarkson was asked why she participated in the poorly received musical From Justin to Kelly, she replied "Two Words: contractually obligated!"